-Pressure to acquire new donors through limited budgets can result in stormy boardroom meetings.
-The sight of a revenue losing program on the bottom line pushes many organizations into a tail spin.
+The pressure to acquire new donors through limited budgets can result in stormy boardroom meetings.
+The sight of revenue losing program on the bottom line pushes many organizations into a tailspin.

 I’ve talked with a few nonprofits who year after year wonder why they are seeing a drop in revenue, only to find out they decreased the mail quantity for their acquisition mailings.
 Many tell me, “It costs too much and we lose money.”

 Making the mistake in believing a donor acquisition program is a failure because it’s not making money is detrimental to the future of a nonprofit.
 Direct mail donor acquisition mailings WILL lose money.

 However, direct mail donor acquisition mailings will GAIN new donors who will contribute to the future success of your program.

 Instead of measuring how much was lost, organizations should measure how much money was spent to acquire a new donor.
 The old saying “You have to spend money to make money” rings true here.

 Think of it as a matter of cost-effectiveness, not cost.
 The key to success in direct mail donor acquisition is to acquire as many quality donors in the most cost-effective manner.

 But it doesn’t stop there.
 An effective “welcome” appeal is needed to get your brand new donors to give a second gift.
 It’s crucial in getting them to become long term donors.